junxit/us-congress-bills-117/bill.md

 - **(b)** *Compliance surveys* Section 3693 of title 38, United States Code, is amended—
   - **(1)** by redesignating subsection (c) as subsection (d); and
   - **(2)** by inserting after subsection (b) the following new subsection (c):
-    > - **(c)** To the maximum extent feasible, the Secretary, or a State approving agency, as applicable, shall provide not more than ten business days of notice to an educational institution or training establishment before conducting a compliance survey of the institution or establishment under this section.
+    > - **(c)** To the maximum extent feasible, the Secretary, or a State approving agency, as applicable, shall provide not more than 10 business days of notice to an educational institution or training establishment before conducting a compliance survey of the institution or establishment under this section.

 ## § 13.
 Exception to requirement to submit verification of enrollment of certain individuals